 Oranges from Valencia

-It’s not all paella and tapas, Valencia is famous as for its orange production which also plays an important part in the local diet, obviously some freshly squeezed orange juice is a good place to start.
+It’s not all paella and tapas, Valencia is famous for its orange production which also plays an important part in the local diet.

 Once you have had your fill of paella, you might like to try other popular local rice dishes such as Arroz Negra (made with squid and blacked with its ink) or Arroz Con Costra (featuring a baked egg crust – or costra).